Afroflyboy/CSC-202-Assignment-GROUP-13/README.md

-Java OOP to Calculate the Area of the shapes: Triangle,Circle,Rectangle and Volume of 3D shapes: Sphere,Cube.
+Java OOP to Calculate the Area of the shapes: Triangle,Circle,Rectangle,Sphere,Cube and Volume of 3D shapes: Sphere,Cube.